Category:

 Why Don’t We Get Drunk

-Changes in Latitudes, Changes in Attitudes
+Changes in Latitudes, Changes in Attitudes.

-He has Sold Over 20 Million Albums World Wide
+He Sold Over 20 Million Albums Worldwide

-He is More Than Just a Talented Musician, he’s Also a Best-Selling Author
+He Was Also a Best-Selling Author

 He has appeared on Hawaii Five-0

-His Backing Band is Called the Coral Reefer Band
+His Backing Band Is Called the Coral Reefer Band